CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 When building any kind of modular architecture, it is crucial to keep in mind that a static library is attached to the executable while dynamic one is opened and linked at the start time.
 Thereafter, if there are two frameworks linking the same static library the app will launch with warnings `Class loaded twice ... one of them will be used.` issue.
 That causes much slower app start as the app needs to decide which of those classes will be used.
 So as, in the worst case when two different versions of the same static library are used the app will use them interchangeably.
 The debugging will become a horror if that case happens that being said, it is very important to be sure that the linking was done right and no warnings appears.

 All that is the reason why using dynamically linked frameworks for internal development is the way to go.
 However, working with static libraries is unfortunately inevitable especially when working with 3rd party libraries.
 Big companies like Google, Microsoft or Amazon are using static libraries for distributing their SDKs.
-For example: `GoogleMaps`, `GooglePlaces`, `Firebase`, `MSAppCenter` and all subset of those SDKs are linked statically.
+For example: `GoogleMaps`, `GooglePlaces`, `Firebase`, `MSAppCenter` and all subsets of those SDKs are linked statically.

-When using 3rd party dependency manager like Cocoapods for linking one static library attached to more than one project (App and Framework) it would fail the installation with `target has transitive dependencies that include static binaries`.
+When using 3rd party dependency manager like Cocoapods for linking one static library attached to more than one project (App or Framework) it would fail the installation with `target has transitive dependencies that include static binaries`.
+Therefore, it takes an extra effort to link static binaries into multiple frameworks.

 Let's have a look how to link such static library into a dynamically linked SDK.

 ## Exposing static 3rd party library

-It takes extra effort to link the static library into a dynamically linked projects correctly.
+As mentioned above, it takes an extra effort to link a static library or static framework into a dynamically linked projects correctly.
 The crucial part is to make sure that it is linked only at one place.
 Either towards one dynamic framework where the static library can be exposed via umbrella file and then everywhere where the framework is linked the static library can be accessed through it as well.
-Or, towards the app target from where it cannot be exposed anywhere else but via some level of abstraction it can be passed through to other frameworks on the code level.
+Or, only towards the app target from where it cannot be exposed anywhere else but via some level of abstraction it can be passed through to other frameworks on the code level.
+The same applies for static framework.

 As an example of such umbrella file exposing GoogleMaps library that was linked to it could be: